MFlisar/github-docs/docs/pages/compose/composethemer.md

 val theme = remember { mutableStateOf("green") } // the key of an registered theme
 val state = ComposeTheme.State(baseTheme, dynamic, theme)
 ComposeTheme(state = state) {

+    // update edgeToEdge to the correct styles with the provided helper functions
+    // e.g. like following if the layout has a primary toolbar at top and nothing at bottom
+    // TIPP:
+    // this functions has an overload that works with SystemBarStyle instead if you want to use that directly ComposeTheme.enableEdgeToEdge(
+        activity = this,
+        statusBarColor = MaterialTheme.colorScheme.primary,
+        navigationBarColor = if (landscape) {
+            SystemBarStyle.defaultScrim(resources)
+        } else MaterialTheme.colorScheme.background,
+        isNavigationBarContrastEnforced = landscape
+    )

     // content
 }
 ```